Images Depict Mature Plants

-Salmon Geranium (Pelargonium x hortorum) has orange-pink flowers that rise above scalloped leaves of green and brownish-red.
+Salmon Geraniums (Pelargonium x hortorum) have orange-pink flowers that rise above scalloped leaves of green and brownish-red.
 This mix of colors and heights makes for a very interesting plant that blooms from spring to fall.

 Their blooms are not only beautiful, but they attract pollinators such as bees and hummingbirds.
-Their tall flower stalks and mounding growth habit make the Salmon Geranium ideal for hanging baskets and container gardens.
+Their tall flower stalks and mounding growth habit make Salmon Geraniums ideal for hanging baskets and container gardens.

 After purchasing your Salmon Geranium, be sure to read about our recommended care instructions to ensure a healthy and happy plant all season long!

 When Should I Water My Geranium Salmon Flowers?

 Geraniums are drought-tolerant and heat-resistant, so they can tolerate some drying out between waterings.
 We recommend watering your annuals once a week; adjust accordingly if you live in a particularly warm climate.

 How do I Fertilize My Salmon Geranium Flower?

 We recommend you fertilize your Geranium once a week during the growing season using a slow-release granular or water-soluble fertilizer.
 This will help aid your annual to bloom many more flowers during their blooming season.
 If anything, fertilize at the time of planting.

 How Much Sunlight Should My Salmon Geranium Get?